binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

        }
     }

-In production we log to syslog and because of that we do not need the file transport you can see configured starting on line 30 above in the default.js configuration file, so we set it to null as seen on line 6 below.
+In production we log to syslog and because of that we do not need the file transport you can see configured starting on line 30 above in the `default.js` configuration file, so we set it to null as seen on line 6 below in the `prodbox-production.js` file.

 I have gone into more depth about how we handle syslogs in the VPS chapter under the [Logging and Alerting](#vps-countermeasures-lack-of-visibility-logging-and-alerting) section, where all of our logs including these ones get streamed to an off-site syslog server.
 Thus providing easy aggregation of all system logs into one user interface that DevOpps can watch on their monitoring panels in real-time and also easily go back in time to visit past events.
 This provides excellent visibility as one layer of defence.